 A full-stack deployment of Fiddler is shown in the diagram below.
-Fiddler platform applications and infrastructure are shown in blue and orange, respectively.
-External systems are shown in lavender.

 - Fiddler core infrastructure relies on persistent volumes provided within the Kubernetes cluster.
 We recommend using encrypted storage volumes wherever possible.